orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 OTB wrappings.
 If the installation completes without issue, information relating to your Python bindings will be provided.

-You must have Python numpy bindings installed in your system.
+You must have Python NumPy bindings installed in your system.
 They can be installed locally without admin rights as follows: "pip install --user numpy".
 This is to give users the option to select their own existing Python installation rather than the one dibstributed by the OTB package.